echozulucode/megamaid/README.md

 - Built with Rust 🦀
 - Inspired by tools like DaisyDisk and WizTree
+- Transaction logging inspired by database systems
 - Created as a learning project for Rust systems programming

 ## FAQ

 ### Q: Will this delete my files?

-No. Milestone 1 only generates TOML plans for review.
-File deletion will be added in Milestone 2 with multiple safety checks.
+Only if you explicitly run `megamaid execute`.
+The tool has multiple safety layers:
+1. Dry-run mode to preview changes
+2. Verification to detect drift
+3. Interactive mode for manual confirmation
+4. Backup and recycle bin options
+5. Transaction logs for audit trails

+### Q: What if I accidentally delete something?

+- Use `--backup-dir` to move files instead of deleting (can recover easily)
+- Use `--recycle-bin` to send files to system trash (can restore from there)
+- Check `execution-log.yaml` to see exactly what was deleted
+- Always run `--dry-run` first to preview changes

 ### Q: Is it safe to scan my entire drive?

 Yes.
 The scanner only reads file metadata (path, size, modification time).
 It doesn't modify or delete anything.
+However, scanning very large drives may take time.

 ### Q: Can I add custom detection rules?

 Currently, rules are built-in (build artifacts and large files).
-Custom rules via config files are planned for a future milestone.
+Custom rules via config files are planned for Milestone 3.

 ### Q: What about symlinks?